f-t-s/al-folio/_projects/1_icr.markdown

 In most work on GANs, this is seen as the generator minimizing just another loss function that happens to be obtained by fully optimizing the discriminator.

 I will argue that **this minimax interpretation of GANs can not explain GAN performance**.
-Instead, GAN performance can only be explained by the *dynamics* of simultaneous training.
+Instead, I believe that GAN performance can only be explained by the *dynamics* of simultaneous training.

 In an attempt to make this more precise, I will explain how *implicit competitive regularization* could allow GANs to generate good images.
 I will also provide empirical evidence that this is what actually happens in practice.